 Examples of Common PSC Deficiencies and Corrective Actions

 Common issues leading to PSC detentions include expired certificates, inoperative fire dampers, and inadequate lifeboat maintenance.
 Oily water separator defects and excessive work hour violations are also frequent.
-A bulk carrier in Rotterdam was detained due to a malfunctioning fire detection system and insufficient emergency drills.
-The company implemented a corrective action plan.
+For instance, in 2024 a bulk carrier in Rotterdam was detained due to a malfunctioning fire detection system and insufficient emergency drills.
+The company implemented a corrective action plan & the ship was free to depart.
 This plan involved replacing faulty equipment, retraining the crew, and improving documentation.

 Common PSC Deficiencies | Corrective Actions |